onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 governance is the process by which society makes decisions this includes what the economic system is, the moral framework, education, the information ecosystem

+government is not supposed to manage the populace but to uplift it!

 ██████████████████████████████████████████████████████████████████
 # consciousness/awareness